GyulyVGC/sniffnet/README.md

 </details>

-## Textual report
+## Textual reports

 <details>

   <summary>See details</summary>

-### Report header
+### statistics.txt

-The first section of the textual report contains a header summarizing different useful information.
+This file contains informations and statistics about the sniffing process.

 ![report_part_1](https://user-images.githubusercontent.com/100347457/187227230-b7984a13-d9df-4852-9b8d-e295cd7cfa35.png)

-First, it specifies the name of the network adapter analyzed during the sniffing process.
+First, it specifies the name of the network adapter analyzed.

-Then there is a detail about the initial timestamp of the sniffing process, the last timestamp in which the report was updated, and the number of times the report was updated (re-written from scratch with updated data).
+Then there is a detail about the initial timestamp of the sniffing process and the last timestamp in which the report was updated.

 It also describes the status of the possible filters applicable by the user through the command line: IP address version, transport layer protocol, port minimum and maximum number, and application layer protocol.